Have you ever wondered what physiotherapy is? I did too. So I looked it up and this is what I found out!

 - Light (lasers) can help reduce inflammation and pains.

-- Ultrasound: This technique uses high-frequency sound waves to treat grave tissue injuries by stimulating cell activity and blood circulation.
+- Ultrasound: This technique uses high-frequency sound waves, from equipment like used ultrasound machines, to treat grave tissue injuries by stimulating cell activity and blood circulation.
 This technique reduces spasms, pains, and speeds up the healing process.

 Traction as a technique is vital in the treatment of herniated lumbar discs.
 Traction can alleviate pains without surgery.
 With friction, physiotherapists can separate vertebrae and relieve compression on the nerves which run down the spine.